nils-braun/b2luigi/docs/index.rst

 Why are you still talking, lets use it!
 ---------------------------------------

-Have a look into the :ref:`quick-start-label` or one of the :ref:`advanced-label`.
+Have a look into the :ref:`quick-start-label`.

 You can also start reading the :ref:`api-documentation-label` or the code on github_.